What is the Priority Rivers Flood Risk Reduction Project?

 How long will the project take?

-River Management reports and river management plans have now been completed.
-The project is ongoing and as it evolves we will move our focus more towards the further investigation, refinement and implementation of actions to reduce flood risk.
+River management reports and river management plans have now been completed.
+The project is ongoing and our focus has now moved towards implementation of river management plans, including the further investigation, refinement, design and implementation of actions to reduce flood risk.

 The development and/or implementation of the actions identified in the plans will be undertaken on a priority basis, as described in the Northland Regional Council Long Term Plan 2012-2022.